Research Grant Opportunities

 Description: The intent of this fellowship grant program is to support interdisciplinary research into the built environment’s role in causing, mitigating, and adapting to climate change.
 Preference will be given to projects that consist of collaborations with non-TuSABE Tulane faculty in other disciplines, as a way to catalyze and support interdisciplinary research in which a permanent TuSABE faculty member is the project lead.
 Research questions and methods grounded in design, science, social science, applied science, humanities, and applied practices in the built environment are welcome.
 In their proposals, faculty applicants should identify the interdisciplinary collaborator(s), research question, scholarly contribution, and anticipated outcomes and outlets for their supported research.
 Preference is given to projects that are anticipated to support peer review journal article publication.
 The development and execution of courses, seminars, studios, and public symposia or lectures are eligible under this award.

-Expectations: Individual grant awards are anticipated to range between $5,000 and $10,000 per project.
-Successful applicants must expend the full distribution of the awarded research funds within 18 months of the award date.
+Individual grant awards are anticipated to range between $5,000 and $15,000 per project.
+Awards are expected to be made by December 2026, and grant recipients must expend the full distribution of the awarded research funds by May 31, 2028.
 Funds may be used for eligible expenses under university and school expense policies, as well as summer salary.
 Faculty Fellows will be expected to give a short lunchtime presentation during the academic year, and submit a brief summary of activities for documentation of the research at the end of the grant.
 CCU should be acknowledged as a funder of the research in all publication and dissemination of the work.

-Application: To apply, please submit a cover letter, proposed budget, and a short 200-500 word abstract to ccu@tulane.edu by August 29, 2025.
+Application: To apply, please submit a single PDF containing: cover letter (1 page), proposed budget (1 page), and a short project abstract (1-2 pages, max 500 words) to ccu@tulane.edu by August 28, 2026.
+PDFs should be no longer than 4 pages.
 Proposals will be reviewed and grants will be selected by the leadership team of CCU.

 Description: Undergraduate and graduate students interested in applying for research support should first secure a faculty sponsor for their project.
 Projects undertaken as part of an independent study or thesis are eligible for funding.

-Application: Students should submit a cover letter explaining the project and listing the faculty sponsor, proposed budget, and a short 200-500 word abstract to ccu@tulane.edu.
-Applications will be due mid-fall (TBD) 2025.
+Application: To apply, please submit a single PDF containing: cover letter explaining the project and listing the faculty sponsor (1 page), proposed budget (1 page), and a short project abstract (1-2 pages, max 500 words) to ccu@tulane.edu (deadline will be announced in August 2026).
+PDFs should be no longer than 4 pages.
 Proposals will be reviewed and grants will be selected by the leadership team of CCU.

-Please check back shortly for more information on funded research projects from the inaugural cohort of Faculty Fellows and Tulane School of Architecture and Built Environment faculty.
+Please check back shortly for more information on funded research projects from the Faculty Fellows and Tulane School of Architecture and Built Environment faculty.